 Does the Institute offer scholarships or financial aid?

-A substantial number of scholarships (full, partial or to cover tuition) are allocated each year to master and PhD students on the basis of academic merit and financial need.
+A substantial number of scholarships (full, partial or to tuition reduction) are allocated each year to Master and PhD students on the basis of their and financial need and, in certain cases, academic merit.

 When must I file my application for financial support?